 The same might be said for the food.
 Even the steak tartare is a thing of beauty, concealed beneath a carapace of sliced mushrooms, precisely laid, like chestnut roof tiles.
 Puddings, too, range from the comfortable (a rich sticky toffee pudding) to the artistic (a crisply squared-off sandwich of shortbread, raspberry coulis and mascarpone, with a vivid raspberry sorbet).

-Whether you opt for the three-course Sunday lunch (£50) or nine-course tasting menu (£110 or £185 with paired wines), you can expect bold flavours, fine presentation and exemplary service.
+Whether you opt for the three-course Sunday lunch (£65) or four-course dinner (£90), you can expect bold flavours, fine presentation and exemplary service.